Honey bee: Species

 Honey bees are the only extant members of the tribe Apini.
-Today's honey bees constitute three clades: Micrapis (the dwarf honey bees), Megapis (the giant honey bee), and Apis (the western honey bee and its close relatives).
+Today's honey bees constitute three clades: Micrapis (the dwarf honey bees), Megapis (the giant honey bees), and Apis (the western honey bee and its close relatives).

 Most species have historically been cultured or at least exploited for honey and beeswax by humans indigenous to their native ranges.
 Only two species have been truly domesticated: Apis mellifera and Apis cerana.
 A. mellifera has been cultivated at least since the time of the building of the Egyptian pyramids, and only that species has been moved extensively beyond its native range.

 Micrapis

 Apis florea and Apis andreniformis are small honey bees of southern and southeastern Asia.
 They make very small, exposed nests in trees and shrubs.
 Their stings are often incapable of penetrating human skin, so the hive and swarms can be handled with minimal protection.
 They occur largely sympatrically, though they are very distinct evolutionarily and are probably the result of allopatric speciation, their distribution later converging.

 Given that A. florea is more widely distributed and A. andreniformis is considerably more aggressive, honey is, if at all, usually harvested from the former only.
-They are the most ancient extant lineage of honey bees, maybe diverging in the Bartonian (some 40 million years ago or slightly later) from the other lineages, but do not seem to have diverged from each other a long time before the Neogene.
+They are the earliest-diverging extant lineage of honey bees.
 Apis florea have smaller wing spans than its sister species.
-Apis florea are also completely yellow with the exception of the scutellum of workers, which is black.
+Apis florea are also completely yellow except the scutellum of workers, which is black.